june_jacobs_background

 My work covers various genres; wearable garments and functional items…scarves, hats, shawls, jackets and accessories, blankets, and runners.
 I also like to create sculptural vessels and 3D hangings which allow me to push the textural, colour and composition of works.
 The concept based sculptural work has forced me to push textiles beyond its traditional notions and concentrate on abstraction and integration of ideas, perceptions and technique in a sculptural context.

-From where do you get your inspiration?
+Where do you get your inspiration?

 The majority of my inspiration comes from my immediate natural environment with all its subtle seasonal changes, textural components and accessibility.
 But it also comes from the books and magazines I've read, the programs I listen to and shared conversations with fellow artists.

-A Winter Thaw detail 3 D wall hanging; hand felted wool fleece hand dyed 2010 – photo: Grant Kernan |
+A Winter Thaw, detail, 3 D wall hanging; hand felted wool fleece hand dyed 2010 – photo: Grant Kernan

 Why did you choose to go into fibre art?